xrdocs/segment-routing/_conferences/2016-09-25-sr-strategy-and-deployment-experiences.md

 ## Segment Routing Field Day Roundtable

-Check out the Techfield Day Rountable that dives into Segment Routing Strategy along with Deployment Experiences with some key Customers: Walmart, Microsoft and Comcast.
+Check out the Techfield Day Rountable content from June 21, 2016, that dives into Segment Routing Strategy along with Deployment Experiences with some key Customers: Walmart, Microsoft and Comcast.

 ><http://techfieldday.com/event/srr1/>